plancksecurity/planck-proxy/README.md

 Arguments take priority over environment variables, and environment variables take priority over definitions on the settings.py file.

 ### Debug
 Enables sone debug testing features.
+If DEBUG is True, then the logs and the emails are kept in the `work_dir` folder after the script finishes running.
 The default value is False and it's not intended to be True on production usage.

 ### Extra key and keys dir
 To import the extra key into the p≡p Gate, the keypair must be placed into the `keys_dir` defined in the `settings.py` file.